qwolilowp/nodes-and-edges/README.md

 After the creation of a notation node you get a node displayed and consisting of a menu and a draw section.

+The button *hand* - is the point to grab and drag around to give the node a new position on the workbench.

 The button *CO* - is the target for the start / end of connections between the nodes.

 The button *XC* - deletes all outgoing connections of the notation-node.